Twitter outage reported across the country

-INDIANAPOLIS (WXIN) – If you are having trouble accessing Twitter, you aren’t alone: A Twitter outage prompted thousands of reports from users Thursday morning.
+INDIANAPOLIS (WXIN) – If you were having trouble accessing Twitter on Thursday morning, you weren’t alone: An outage prompted thousands of users to report issues with the social-media platform.

 The issue was first detected by the real-time status-monitoring site Downdetector just before 8 a.m.
 EST on Thursday, followed by a flood of similar reports.
 By 8:30 a.m., more than 54,000 reports of Twitter being down were reported to the website.